kjh311/allowance-app/Notes.md

 -error accepting and declining invitations

 MOBILE
--header dropdown doesn't contract on clicking a link -table in sharedViewing needs to wrap on mobile
+-table in sharedViewing needs to wrap on mobile

 MISC
 -Mobile friendly
 -Get rid of consoles.
 -comment code and refine.

+DONE:
 -do a nice Readme.
--Redesign Login and Register pages
+-header dropdown doesn't contract on clicking a link -Redesign Login and Register pages

-DONE:
--note that displays when a child or todo is created -each chore monetary value can be adjusted
+-Weekly Allowance when creating if blank should be 0, not NaN -note that displays when a child or todo is created -each chore monetary value can be adjusted
 -Chores will automatically be bumped up the chain based on their urgency or due date.